On Friday evening, the ‘ArtX Dance Award’ takes place at the International Dance Concours Bruges.

 Focus in the choreographies are on story, concept, choreographic composition and artistic expression.

-Here are our judges for the ArtX Dance Award :
+Here we present our judges for the ArtX Dance Award :

 Nicola Wills (AU)